-The Funland Arcade marks a site of Fred Swanton's 1907 Bay Shore Limited, a scaled-down steam train that operated the length of the Boardwalk.
+The Funland Arcade marks a site of Fred Swanton's 1907 Bay Shore Limited, a scaled-down steam train that ran the length of the Boardwalk.
 In spite of its size, it required a licensed engineer and fireman to operate and was so powerful it was removed and leased to a logging company during the winter off-season.
-The popular train ride was replaced by the Sun Tan
+The popular train ride was replaced by the Sun Tan Jr. steam train, then the City of Santa Cruz streamliner, which ran from 1938 until the beginning of WWII.

-Coastline Railroad, 1909, later called Bay Shore Limited
+Coastline Railroad, 1909